Polynomiality properties of tropical refined invariants: Introduction

 If this kind of ``dual'' Göttsche conjecture phenomenon may come as a surprise, polynomiality with respect to $s$ of $\coef[i]{G_{\Delta_{a,b,n}}(0;s)}$ is quite expected.
 It is also related to complex and real enumerative geometry, and pleads in favor of a more geometric definition of refined tropical invariants as conjectured, for example, in \cite{GotShe12}.
 Given a real projective algebraic surface $X$, we denote by $W_{X}(d;s)$ the Welschinger invariant of $X$ counting (with signs) real $J$-holomorphic rational curves realizing the class $d\in H_2(X;\Z)$, and passing through a generic real configuration of $c_1(X)\cdot d-1$ points in $X$ containing exactly $s$ pairs of complex conjugated points (see \cite{Wel1,Bru18}).
 Welschinger exhibited in \cite[Theorem 3.2]{Wel1} a very simple relation between Welschinger invariants of a real algebraic surface $X$ and its blow-up $\widetilde X$ at a real point, with exceptional divisor $E$:

 This equation is also obtained in \cite[Corollary 2.4]{Bru18} as a special case of a formula relating Welschinger invariants of real surfaces differing by a surgery along a real Lagrangian sphere.
 As suggested in \cite[Section 4]{Bru18}, it is reasonable to expect that such formulas admit a refinement.
-The refined Abramovich-Bertram \cite[Corollary 5.1]{Bou19}, proving \cite[Conjecture 4.6]{Bru18}, provides an evidence for such expectation.
+The refined Abramovich-Bertram formula \cite[Corollary 5.1]{Bou19}, proving \cite[Conjecture 4.6]{Bru18}, provides a piece of evidence for such expectation.
 Hence one may expect that a refinement of formula $(\ref{eq:w rel})$ holds both for tropical refined invariants from \cite{BlGo14,GotSch16} and for $\chi_y$-refined invariants from \cite{GotShe12}.

 As mentioned earlier, one has

 when $X_\Delta$ is an unnodal del Pezzo surface.
 In particular \cite[Proposition 4.3]{Bru18} and Proposition \ref{prop:wel} below state precisely that the refinement of formula $(\ref{eq:w rel})$ holds true in the tropical set-up when both $X_\Delta$ and $\widetilde{X_\Delta}$ are unnodal toric del Pezzo surfaces.